Economic Opportunity Fundes Annual Budget and Tax Briefing

 Public budgets and the revenue systems that support them are some of the most important policy instruments of our government.
 They reflect our values and priorities through decisions on how to tax residents and businesses and spend these collective resources.
 These decisions impact what families have to spend on basic needs and invest in their future, define the size of the government and its role in the national economy, and affect the lives of all Americans.

-A solid understanding of budget and tax policy within our current political and economic climate is crucial for anyone working in philanthropy.
+A solid understanding of budget and tax policy within our political and economic climate is crucial for anyone working in philanthropy.

-Since 2004, EOF has hosted an Annual Budget and Tax Briefing to provide funders with the opportunity to learn about and discuss pressing political developments, federal and state budget and tax battles and opportunities, and how the current landscape impacts families, workers, and communities.
+Since 2004, EOF has hosted an Annual Budget and Tax Briefing to provide funders the opportunity to network colleagues and learn about and discuss pressing political developments, federal and state budget and tax battles and opportunities, and how the current landscape impacts families, workers, and communities.
+It is the only event of its kind focused on philanthropy and budget and tax policy.

 Host a Watch Party